 Honobia Creek Wildlife Management Area

-Honobia Creek WMA covers 80,000 acres in Pushmataha and LeFlore counties in southeast Oklahoma.
-Located north of Hwy.
-3/7 and west of Hwy.
-271 (northeast of Antlers), Honobia Creek WMA is a mixture of pine and hardwood forests.
+Honobia Creek WMA covers 101,620 acres in Pushmataha, Leflore and McCurtain counties in southeast Oklahoma.
+Located North of Hwy.
+3/7 and East of Hwy.
+271 (northeast of Antlers) and East of Hwy 259 and North of Hwy 4 (North and East of Smithville).
+Honobia Creek WMA is a mixture of pine and hardwood forests.

 Loblolly pine plantations of various age classes predominate the majority of the WMA.
 Interspersed within the pine plantations are hardwood benches and streamside management zones dominated by oaks and hickories.